 Power Drencher on Carnival Breeze (Source)

 Infinity Pool – Most lido deck pools are strategically placed in the middle of the ship.
 While this provides other cruisers a chance to look at the ocean, what about those who chose to take a dip?
-To rectify the situation, the Viking Star, recently debuted, includes one of the only infinity pools at sea.
+To rectify the situation, Viking Ocean Cruises’ new ships include one of the only infinity pools at sea.
 Appearing to fall right off the edge of the ship, the pool is cantilevered over the stern giving swimmers the perfect vantage point.
 Now you can relax in the pool without missing the view.
 If you are afraid of heights, no worries, there is still a main pool located in the center of the pool deck.

 Viking Cruises ©